Bnobody47/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. This task is to move the file betty from /tmp/ to /tmp/my-first-directory.
 8. This task is to delete the file betty.
 The file betty is in /tmp/my-first-directory
 9. This task is to delete the directory my-first-directory that is in the /tmp directory.
+10. This task is to Write a script that changes the working directory to the previous one.
+11.
+12.
+13.
+14.
+15.
+16.
+17.
+18.